If you are considered married you and your spouse can file a joint return or separate returns.

 - You are separated under an interlocutory (not final) decree of divorce.
 For purposes of filing a joint return, you are not considered divorced.

-See IRS Publication 17 Your Federal Income Tax (For Individuals) for more information.
+For more information see IRS Publication 17 Your Federal Income Tax (For Individuals).